Accenture/mercury/docs/guides/CHAPTER-4.md

 ### Publish from a backend service

-For security, we recommend to disable the publish feature in rest.yaml and perform publishing from a backend service.
+For security, we recommend disabling the publish feature in rest.yaml and perform publishing from a backend service.

-The following backend service APIs are available
+There is a convenient class "UserNotification" in the platform core library that provides the following APIs:

 ```java
 public void publish(String topic, String message);